3 Exporting tree with data

 object to a phylo

-object then using write.tree()
+object and then use write.tree()

 or